 - Set the preferred time and tap OK.

-- Leave the Shortcuts app open and screen unlocked.
+- Leave Shortcuts open and the screen unlocked.
 The text message has been scheduled.
-It will be sent automatically on the set time.
+It will be sent automatically at the set time.

-Due to the limitation of keeping the screen unlocked and on the Shortcuts app, it hinders the iPhone usage.
-But suppose you have to sleep early, and you do not want to miss sending the text for the new year, birthday, or anniversary.
+Due to the limitation of keeping the screen unlocked and on Shortcuts, it hinders your iPhone’s efficiency.
+But suppose you have to sleep early, and you don’t want to miss sending the text for the new year, birthday, or anniversary.

-In such cases, open the Settings app → Display & Brightness → Auto-Lock → Never.
+In such cases, open Settings → Display & Brightness → Auto-Lock → Never.
 Now, follow the above steps to schedule the text message.
-Finally, put your phone into the charging mode.
+Finally, connect your phone to a charging cable.

-Another similar shortcut that you can use is Delayed Time iMessage.
+Another similar shortcut that you can use is the Delayed Time iMessage.

-In case you do not want to use this app, you can use the Reminders app on your iPhone.
+If you don’t want to use this app, you can use the Reminders app on your iPhone.
 You may also ask Siri something like ‘Remind me to text Donald at 9:30 PM today.’

-This is how you can schedule text messages on the iPhone.
-If you have just switched from Android, you might find it inconvenient as the green team already has excellent inbuilt message scheduling.
+This is how you can schedule text messages on your iPhone.
+If you’ve just switched from Android, you might find it inconvenient as the green team already has excellent built-in message scheduling.